terencezl/terencezl.github.io/_posts/2023-06-06-a-week-of-pyo3-rust-numpy.md

 32/32 [00:06<00:00,  4.86it/s]
 ```

 It's actually slower!
 Why is that?
 Usually this trick works quite well, a simple swap to `ProcessPoolExecutor` to access many CPU cores.
-Here, it is slower because another source of latency creeped in - (de-)serialization of the big NumPy arrays!
+Here, it is slower because another source of latency crept in - (de-)serialization of the big NumPy arrays!
 Each returned array is sized at `50000 * 512 * 4 / 1024**2 = 98MB`.

-To demonstrate this, let's construct a simple test, where we don't do anything but returning a newly allocated NumPy array.
+To demonstrate this, let's construct a simple test, where we don't do anything but return a newly allocated NumPy array.

 ```python
 def func():